jeepinbird/second-brain/docs/project_requirements_document.md

 * **FR-QP-03:** The Query Planner must support prioritization of different retrieval methods based on query characteristics (e.g., tag searches for tagged content, entity searches for queries about people/places).
 * **FR-QP-04:** The Query Planner must be capable of executing multiple retrieval strategies in parallel or sequence as appropriate.
 * **FR-QP-05:** The Query Planner must merge and rank results from different retrieval methods based on relevance to the original query.

+### 4.5 Indexing Process Flow
+* **FR-IDX-01:** The system must implement a file-watching mechanism that detects changes (creation, modification, deletion) to markdown files in the journal directory.
+* **FR-IDX-02:** Upon detecting a file change, the system must:
+    - For new/modified files: Parse the file, extract metadata (YAML frontmatter), events (bullet points), tags, and generate embeddings.
+Then update the corresponding database records.
+    - For deleted files: Remove all associated records from the database.
+* **FR-IDX-03:** The indexing process must be non-blocking, allowing users to continue using the application during background indexing.
+* **FR-IDX-04:** The system must maintain a queue of files to be indexed to handle rapid changes to multiple files.
+* **FR-IDX-05:** Indexing status indicators should be visible in the UI when indexing is in progress.

+### 4.6 File Write Safety
+* **FR-WRITE-01:** Before writing changes to a markdown file, the system must:
+    - Create a temporary backup of the original file (e.g., as `.filename.md.bak`)
+    - Verify that the parsed structure of the modified content maintains integrity
+    - Only upon successful verification, write the changes to the original file
+* **FR-WRITE-02:** If a write operation fails, the system must:
+    - Restore from the backup if possible
+    - Log detailed error information
+    - Notify the user of the failure and restoration attempt
+* **FR-WRITE-03:** The system must implement a transaction-like approach for writing:
+    - First write to a temporary file
+    - Then perform an atomic rename operation to replace the original file
+    - This minimizes the risk of partial writes leading to corruption
+* **FR-WRITE-04:** The system should maintain a configurable number of daily backups in a separate directory

+### 4.7 Initial Database Setup
+* **FR-INIT-01:** Upon first startup or when detecting an empty database, the system must:
+    - Scan the entire journal directory recursively for markdown files
+    - Display a "First-time setup" indicator with progress information
+    - Process all files to build the initial database state
+* **FR-INIT-02:** The initial setup process must be resumable if interrupted
+* **FR-INIT-03:** During initial setup, the system should provide estimates of completion time and progress
+* **FR-INIT-04:** Basic application functionality (viewing and editing files) should be available during initial indexing, with search features becoming available as indexing progresses

 ## 5. Technical Specifications